Booking an Appointment-a 3 step process:

 WHAT IF I AM WORRIED ABOUT MANAGING THE PAYMENT?

 Please feel very welcome to discuss your concerns and options with the practice manager.
-For invoices relating to neonatal care, we can arrange for a plan to pay the account in stages to avoid any difficulties.
+For invoices relating to neonatal care, families will be welcomed to negotiate a plan, if needed, to pay the account in stages to avoid any difficulties.

 LATE PAYMENT FEES, COST RECOVERY & REMEDIES FOR OVERDUE ACCOUNTS